5 Days - 4 Night

 You will enjoy your delicious dinner and your night by sharing your experiences with your travel partners in your cozy tents.

 Imagine what the view from the summit would be like if the Kedar Kantha base is that beautiful.
 The distance to the summit is not long, but the climb is steep, and we will choose the best route based on the snow conditions, which will take about 4-5 hours.
 You will be able to see all of the mountains in the Yamunotri, Gangotri, and Kinner Kailash ranges, as well as the valleys, from the peak.
-Then, depending on the route we take, we’ll descend the peak and trek all the way down to JudakaTalab or an alternative campsite.
+Then, depending on the route we take, we’ll descend the peak and trek all the way down to Shepherd Camp.
 We’ll spend the night in tents there.

 We have a short trek today before driving straight to Dehradun.
 Rise with the sun and enjoy your breakfast, in the splendor of the Himalayas.
 After that, we’ll begin our descent to Sankri, and it’ll be time to say our goodbyes to Kedarkantha Trek. you can arrive in Dehradun around 9 pm.
 This is where the wonderful journey comes to an end.